nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="check"> Check book availability: `check` </a>
 Check if a book is available for borrowing.
-Will return either borrowed or not borrowed.
+The system will return either "Borrowed" or "Not borrowed" status of the book.
 Format:
 * check -title TITLE